zuozhenggh/learning-library/data-management-library/database/adv-compression/auto-optimization/auto.md

 *	Segment and row-level ADO policies are evaluated and executed automatically in the background during maintenance windows or executed on demand.
 *	Storage tiering is specified at the segment level and triggered by space pressure in the tablespace where the segment resides.

-This Lab will teach you how to create automatic data optimization.
+This Lab will teach you how to enable Automatic Data Optimization.

 ### Objectives

 In this lab, you will:
-* Create automatic data optimization
+* Enable Automatic Data Optimization

 ### Prerequisites
 This lab assumes you have: